Project overview

 • Uncover any further opportunities to optimise the Multi-tiers journey.

-Collaborating with the Product Manager and UX Copywriter, we identified key flows to test that aligned with our research objectives.
+Collaborating with the Product Manager and UX Copywriter, we selected 3 key flows to test (each with 8 participants):

 • Study 1: Upgrade